Vermont Statutory Rape Laws

 Defenses to a Statutory Rape Charge in Vermont

 Defendants charged with statutory rape have the usual defenses available to all criminal defendants, such as "Someone else committed this crime," or "The alleged conduct did not occur."
-One or more of the following defenses may apply.
+Vermont also permits a limited marital defense in cases where a minor and defendant are married and sexual acts are consensual.

 Get Professional Help